knative/serving/docs/telemetry.md

 Then open Zipkin UI at this [link](http://localhost:8001/api/v1/namespaces/istio-system/services/zipkin:9411/proxy/zipkin/).
 Click on "Find Traces" to see the latest traces.
 You can search for a trace ID or look at traces of a specific application within this UI.
 Click on a trace to see a detailed view of a specific call.

+To see a demo of distributed tracing, deploy the [Telemetry sample](../sample/telemetrysample/README.md), send some traffic to it and explore the traces it generates from Zipkin UI.

 ## Default metrics
 Following metrics are collected by default:
 * Elafros controller metrics